slik1/slik-jekyll/_posts/2019-10-28-fabric-intro.md

 categories: fabric.js JavaScript
 ---

-I started looking into Fabric.js awhile ago as a solution for an app to allow for plotting points onto a user submitted image.
-After researching the topic, it seems to be the best solution for easily manipulating canvas and its objects.
-I wanted to document some of my notes while researching the documentation ( most of the following information can be found on the <a href="http://fabricjs.com">fabric.js website</a> )
+I started looking into Fabric.js awhile ago as a solution for a web app to allow plotting points onto a user-submitted image.
+After researching the topic, it seems to be the best solution for easily manipulating an HTML5 canvas element, and things drawn onto it, in an object-oriented way.
+I wanted to document some of my notes while researching the documentation ( much of the following information can be found on the <a href="http://fabricjs.com">fabric.js website</a> )

 <h2>So what is Fabric.js? </h2>